 Lump sum benefits can only be paid to you as cash if you qualify under the preservation rules.
 Generally you will qualify where you've reached your "preservation age", between 55 and 60 depending on when you were born, and, if you are under age 60 at the time you cease employment, and you are permanently retiring from the workforce.
-Lump sum benefits are tax free from age 60.
-From preservation age to age 60 they are tax free up to the current Low Rate Cap.
-For further information please refer to the Super Savings Accumulation Guide, available at art.com.au/dxctechnology
+Lump sum benefits generally are tax free from age 60.
+While you are under 60 tax may apply.
+For further information please refer to the Super Savings Accumulation Guide, available at art.com.au/ dxctechnology.